-We do not offer places on this programme without conducting an interview.
+The department does not offer places on this programme without conducting an interview.
 All candidates whose applications demonstrate that they meet the stated entry criteria will be invited for interview.
-Candidates will normally be expected to attend interview in Oxford in person; if a candidate is unable to attend on the date initially proposed, s/he will be offered an alternative interview date.
-Skype interviews may be held in rare cases, at the discretion of the Programme Director, when travelling to Oxford is difficult or impossible for a candidate within the interview period.
+Candidates will normally be expected to attend interview in Oxford in person; if a candidate is unable to attend on the date initially proposed, they will be offered an alternative interview date.
+Interviews may be held via Microsoft Teams, at the discretion of the Programme Director, when travelling to Oxford is difficult or impossible for a candidate within the interview period.

 Interviews are conducted by a minimum of two interviewers.
 An invitation to interview is not a guarantee of an offer of a place.

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.